Like most parents, you probably want to do all you can to make sure that your children have the best possible future ahead of them.

 - BBC Schools – Primary Bitesize – provides numeracy, literacy and science resources and activities to help children with their learning at both Key Stage 1 (4 to 7 years) and Key Stage 2 (7 to 11 years).

-- Booked Up – encourage and support reading by providing each Year 7 pupil in England with a free book.
+- Booked Up – encourages and supports reading by providing each Year 7 pupil in England with a free book.
 The website includes tips for encouraging reading at home.

 - BBC Schools – Secondary ages – provides links, resources and activities to help children with their learning of subjects at Key Stage 3 (11 to 14 years) and Key Stage 4 (14 to 16 years) including resources to help with revision for GCSEs.